shurcooL/gostatus/README.md

   -plumbing=false: Give the output in an easy-to-parse format for scripts.

 Examples:
-  # Show status of packages with notable status
+  # Show status of packages with notable status.
   go list all | gostatus

-  # Show status of all dependencies (recursive) of package in cur working dir
+  # Show status of all dependencies (recursive) of package in cur working dir.
   go list -f '{{join .Deps "\n"}}' . | gostatus --all

 Legend: